newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

  - XOR with 0xFF
  - If the checksum value is 0xF0, the is a conflict with the end of packet delimiter, and the checksum is replaced by 0xDB 0xDC

- Now we can go over all the values, and when we reached the function index **0x16**, we received a very interesting result from the PowerVision:
+ Now we can iterate over all the possible values, and when we reached the function index **0x16**, we received a very interesting result from the PowerVision:
  ```
  Invalid cmd string
  ```
 We liked that.
- This is quite common to see developper tools left in products like this.
+This is quite common to see developper features left in products like this.
 Often the devs would need a quick shell access for debug.
-After many attempts, I did not succeed in executing any PoC.
+After many attempts, I did not succeed in executing any command.
 Something was off.
 Months later, when I got my hands on the firmware, I could then reverse the function supposed to execute the shell command:

 ```c
 size_t __fastcall shell_cmd(int a1, int a2, const char *a3)